Intelligence Dashboard

 Drivers and couriers face repeated identity checks that interrupt their livelihood.
 Uber, Lyft, and DoorDash are among the most-mentioned platforms for verification failures.

-Improving document parsing, supporting name variants and non-Latin scripts, and better face-matching across appearance changes would recapture legitimate users currently being locked out.
+Improving document parsing, supporting name variants and non-Latin scripts, and better face-matching across appearance changes would recapture users currently being turned away.

 Adaptive risk scoring could reduce unnecessary re-checks while maintaining security, reserving full reverification for genuinely suspicious activity.